 About IT Help Desk

-We've moved!
-In an effort to better serve you during the Fondren Library Center remodel, the IT Help Desk will be relocating to the main floor of the Hughes-Trigg Student Center for the 2015—2016 school year.
-We will still be providing the same excellent service that you have come to expect, just in a new location starting July 2.
+Now located in Hughes-Trigg In an effort to better serve you during the Fondren Library Center remodel, the IT Help Desk relocated to the main floor of the Hughes-Trigg Student Center for the 2015—2016 school year.
+We are still providing the same excellent service that you have come to expect, just in a new location.

 The Office of Information Technology provides a number of resources to help answer your technology questions and provide guidance when seeking a technology solution.